mahendransaminathan/ProductService/README.md

 4. Under Name* section, Enter the name as MONGODB_CONNECTION_STRING
 5. Under the value section, copy the connection string value from your notepad and paste it here
 6. Click on Apply button at the button of the screen to save the changes
+7. Confirm button will pop up. click on Confirm button to save the changes